 Houseki no Kuni was an unique and fantastic experience I really recommend everyone to try out, you won't regret it.

-The GRRM Reaper once posited the Furniture Rule: at its core, literature is an exploration of the human condition; the rest is furniture.
+The GRRM Reaper once posited the Furniture Rule: that at its core, literature is an exploration of the human condition; the rest is fluff, furniture.

 Underneath the trappings of a fantastical concept, however, Houseki no Kuni is a thesis of how our place in our world is intricately intertwined with our purpose.
 It's a story about identity.